Ben-Ortiz/GroupmeFantasyFootballBot/README.md

 - 1st, 2nd, 3rd, place command
 - Consolation prize command
     - Winner of consolation ladder
+- ✅ Check if trying to get info on future weekly and to not give info yet if that week is not over.

 # What to do when new season starts
 - Will add this in future but most likely have to edit config file. create a new bot, get new bot id, enter new league id, and enter new year